alvinwan/knight-applescript/README.md

 # Knight

+Knight is a Spotlight-esque application that makes common computer tasks accessible via natural language.
+To use, just **double-tap option** to activate Knight.

 To install on Mac OSX (10.13.*), download the Knight application [`Knight_macosx.dmg`](http://github.com/alvinwan/knight/tree/master/Knight_macosx.dmg) to your Applications folder.
 Click on the Knight application to run.

-To use, just **double-tap option**--anywhere--to activate Knight.

 - Message anyone using "say ... to ..." e.g., `say hello to alvin`
 - Add event to your "Main" calendar using "add event [name] on [date, time] at [location]" e.g., `add event Meeting at MLK on 4/20 3 p.m.`